 This is an open center- students can self-regulate and visit the sensory bin at any time.
-I incorporate learning into in some way- it can be about social, math, literacy or science skills.
+I wrote a blog post about how I use free choice centers in my classroom if you want to learn more.
+I also make sure to incorporate learning into in some way- it can be about social, math, literacy, or science skills.

 Keeping it Simple

 Sometimes I like to keep the sensory bins really simple, and they are some of the most popular bins!
 Water and marble run was a huge hit, and it was so simple to set up.
-Pompoms, water and toys was another popular choice.
+Pompoms, water, and toys were another popular choice.

 Some weeks I just put out some simple items that students can build with.
 These straws and connectors provided endless fun, but the only work for me was dumping the materials in the bin!
 You don’t have to spend a ton of time and money to put together your bins, have fun with them.

-For some of the sensory bins, I put out materials that will focus on a literacy skill.
+For some of the sensory bins, I put out materials that will focus on literacy skills.
 I have worked on letter recognition, beginning sounds, CVC words, anything that I have noticed my students need a bit of extra work on.